Croatia with kidsAre Croatia family holidays a good idea in 2025?

 Not as bad as it might sound

-These are quite common in the country, and, as in other countries, this form of transportation remains poorly regulated.
+Scooters and quad bikes are quite common in Croatia, and, as in other countries, this form of transportation remains poorly regulated.
 So, it can be quite dangerous both for riders and bystanders.
-It’s very important to look out for careless riders and only cross the street when the road is absolutely free.
+It’s very important to look out for careless riders and only cross the street when the road is absolutely free, and emphasise to your kids to always pay attention.

 Bottom line: Croatia is a safe and peaceful place and one of the best destinations for a vacation with your kids.

-This probably goes without saying, but learning about the food is a key piece of the happy-kid puzzle.
+This should go without saying, but learning about the food is a key piece of the happy-kid puzzle.

 An unfamiliar cuisine can put picky eaters into overdrive, turning relaxing family dinners into a masterclass in patience and negotiation.
 Fortunately, Croatian culinary traditions tend to offer a lot of “safe” options for kids.

-Croatian dishes are influenced by Mediterranean, Eastern European, and Balkan flavors.
+Croatian dishes are influenced by Mediterranean, Eastern European, and Balkan flavours.

 This results in a range of cooking methods that lead to some amazing cuisine.